-In this episode, James and Phoebe discuss the power of the mind-body connection, and explore how our emotions truly can manifest themselves in physical ways.
+In this episode, James discuss the power of the mind-body connection, and explore how our emotions truly can manifest themselves in physical ways.
 James recently experienced what he considers his greatest miracle, when he was able to cure a severe back pain that occurred while he was on his honeymoon.
 He says that nothing has given him more tangible proof of the effect you can have on your own body.

 In Steven Ozanich’s book, “The Great Pain Deception”, he talks about “TMS”, or the “Mind Body Syndrome”, which can show up in many ways but often as lower back pain in men.

 His healing work is based on the studies of John E. Sarno, MD, and he doesn’t say that pain is imagined or doesn’t exist, but it’s just that we may have diagnosed the source or the cause of it.
 A person often goes to a doctor, who reinforces the belief of where the pain originates.
 However, is the source of the pain that structural damage, or is it something else?
 His book proposes that the source of the physical pain is simply repressed emotional pain, and to link it to the emotional state is the opportunity for you to heal yourself.

 Ozanich also talks about the Freudian concept of the id, superego and the ego.
 He likens the id to the “kid” or selfish child within yourself, as well as the part that has primitive urges and desires.
 The superego is the part of you that is a perfectionist, and wants to conform to society.
 It is referred to as the “false self” and seen as the “respectable parent”, or the antithesis to the id.
 Naturally, when put together, there is conflict.
 The ego becomes the “referee” in a sense, or a buffer to balance out the id and superego.
 This is the face that the individual shows to the world.